mjc-school/stage0-module3-task1/readme.md

     }

 #### 5) Update class.
-Update this class to make an output: "I'm updated" + "\n" + "can be compiled.
+ Update this class to make an output:

+"I'm updated
+can be compiled.
 And can write to console"

-The code to be updated is inside of a code snippet (each word should begin with a new line):

     public class UpdatedApp {